 Using a three step approach, here’s how to ensure your roof gets the attention it deserves:

 To prolong the life of your roof system, Sika Sarnafil suggests scheduling at least two inspections a year – one in the spring and one in the fall.
 In the spring, check for damage that may have occurred over the winter.
 Be sure the roof system is in good condition for the upcoming summer heat and storms.
 As winter approaches, make sure the roof is ready to weather high winds, snow and cold temperatures.
 You should also inspect the roof after a severe storm or wind event throughout the year.

 When starting an inspection program first decide on the type of system that will be used for filing, accessing and updating information about the roof’s condition.
 You’ll want general information such as the roof plan (with dimensions if possible) showing location of rooftop equipment, details, roof access and warranty information.
 Additional file information should include:

 - Detail drawings

 - Details of any changes made to the roof system, substrate and roof top equipment.

 When conducting the inspection, a systematic approach works best, with inspection items grouped as follows:

 Using a checklist approach, items can be marked as “accepted”, “minor problem” or “major problem.”
 The location and action taken should be noted along with the date of the fix.
 All components should be closely inspected with particular attention to sealants, pitch pans, physical damage, drains and drainage systems and debris.

-If repairs are needed, contact a Sika Sarnafil approved applicator to ensure a quality job.
+If repairs are needed, contact a Sika Sarnafil authorized applicator to ensure a quality job.